r0gue-io/pop-cli/README.md

 pop up contract -p ./my_contract --constructor new --args "false" --suri //Alice
 ```

-> :information_source: If you don't specify a live chain, `pop` will automatically spawn a contract node for testing purposes.
+> :information_source: If you don't specify a live chain, `pop` will automatically spawn a local node for testing purposes.

 Some of the options available are: